 Carbon offers two visual styles for inline and toast notifications.
 The high-contrast style is more visually disruptive and should be used for notifications that are urgent or critical.
 The low-contrast style is better for supplemental messaging or other low priority use cases.
 Toast and inline notifications can use different styles, but you should never mix styles within the variations.

-Some notifications must block users from dismissing the notification or continuing with their task until the message has been addressed.
+Some notification patterns must block users from dismissing the notification or continuing with their task until the message has been addressed.
 This is common in forms when there are errors or empty input fields.
 Notifications that prevent users from continuing should be relevant to the current task and provide the user with the steps needed to resolve them or continue with their current task.

 Blocking users from continuing with a task is disruptive and hinders the overall experience, so these notifications should only be used when it is critical the user sees the notification or the user needs to take action right away.